PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - `docs/flatbuffer_direct_architecture.md`;
 - this handoff document.

+The pause checkpoint changes only this handoff document.
 The expected handoff state after committing and pushing is an empty `git status --short` with local `fb-refactor5` equal to `origin/fb-refactor5`.

 ## Important design decisions